HomuraNagato/emerald_rss/README.md

 Program simulates an RSS feed by creating a connection to a website and using beautiful soup to locate media on the site, where traversal of the page is page dependant.
-Running the program will be prompted with one of four choices below.
+Running the program will be prompted with one of the choices below.
 Follow the prompt to select.
 Once a connection is established, another prompt for which media to download will appear.
 Once selected, the media will be downloaded to a directory of the same name as the chosen site.